 Carrington Junior School will share attendance data with the Local Authority as required.
 All information shared will be done so in accordance with the Data Protection Act 1998.
+A pupil's attendance record will be considered when

 7. Punctuality & Lateness